 Sheltered workshops are segregated facilities that exclusively or primarily employ persons with disabilities.
 These workshops were created to provide an environment where individuals with certain disabilities can gain job skills and work experience.

 Many sheltered workshops are authorized to pay special minimum wages under an exemption in section 14(c) of the Fair Labor Standards Act (FLSA), 29 U.S.C.
 214(c), after receiving a certificate from the U.S. Department of Labor´s Wage and Hour Division.
 The certificate allows the payment of special minimum wages to certain workers with disabilities.
-Section 60-741.45 of the existing section 503 regulations (renumbered section 60-741.47 in the Final Rule) provides that "[c]ontracts with sheltered workshops do not constitute affirmative action in lieu of employment and advancement of qualified disabled individuals in the contractor´s own workforce."
+Section 60-741.47 of the new regulations (previously section 60-741.45) provides that "[c]ontracts with sheltered workshops do not constitute affirmative action in lieu of employment and advancement of qualified disabled individuals in the contractor´s own workforce."

 Contractors may include a contract with a sheltered workshop in its affirmative action program only if the sheltered workshop is training individuals that the contractor is obliged to hire at full compensation when they become qualified individual with disabilities.
 Such trainees are not included in the contractor´s utilization analysis or counted toward the contractor’s goal because they are not part of the contractor’s workforce.
 Only after the trainees become employees of the contractor, and are receiving the same compensation as other employees, may the contractor count these employees toward its utilization goal.
 If a contractor pays some of its own employees under an FLSA section 14(c) certification, the contractor counts those employees toward its goal in the job group in which they are employed.
 Contractors with more than 100 employees must apply the goal to each of their job groups, not to their workforce as a whole.
 Therefore, having a sheltered workshop inside the company will only count toward the contractor’s goal with respect to the specific job group in which work is performed by the sheltered workshop at that facility.